 Alzheimer’s is categorized into seven stages.
 In each of these stages, patients will need increasing support from a caregiver.

-- This stage does not present any symptoms but based on family history, an early diagnosis could still be possible.
+- This stage does not present any symptoms, but an early diagnosis could still be possible based on family history.

 - First, symptoms appear, including forgetfulness.